quanganhhoang/Kafka-Spark-Streaming/README.md

 ## Deployment on AWS
+1. Create a VPC and at least two subnets
+2. Create an RDS instance and corresponding security group settings

-1. Create another EC2 instance to host zookeeper/ kafka broker
+3. Create an EC2 instance to host zookeeper/ kafka broker in the same VPC as above
     1. Set up security settings to allow inbound connections on port 9092 from VPC and/or your machine

     2. Update jdk